Sea Eagle 393rl Inflatable Kayak Reviews

 WOW.
 I was skeptical about whether an inflatable kayak could satisfy my needs, but the people at SeaEagle have developed one awesome product.
 As an older (and kind of small) woman, lifting a regular kayak on to my German motor sport car seemed like a possible, and quite expensive, disaster.
 Today I pu this inflatable kayak in the river for the first time, and it was a fabulous experience.
 It inflated rapidly, even with the hand pump, and it handles as well as some kevlar I have piloted.
 The people I was with looked at me kind of funny while I was inflating it, but when I glided past them and their plastic "tubs" in the water, they all wanted to know where they could get one!

 Received my boat on 1/7/16, a day earlier than scheduled.
 Customer service, purchase and shipping notification process were great.
 On morning of Saturday the 9th, with very light rain, launched from a dock at Ventura marina.
 Age 77, am retired Navy and manufacturing, I'm used to a SUP board and cycling.
 I found the RazorLite to be quite stable from the outset.
 Speed-wise, I was faster than folks walking at a good clip.
 No hard shells with which to compare.
 Tracking was outstanding ... straight as an arrow whether padding or "coasting."
 After an hour of padding in the harbor, I headed for the open sea.
 Encountered wakes from large fishing vessels and purposely hit them nose in and angled.
 Some pitch and yaw, but easy to retain balance and remain in control.
 There was slight to medium chop once out of the harbor.
-I had to work against the tide a bit reentering but with very little difficulty.more ▼
+I had to work against the tide a bit reentering but with very little difficulty.show full review ▼

 Summary: I love the RazorLite and look forward to using it in other environments.